tektoncd/community/teps/0060-remote-resource-resolution.md

 take this project from alpha to beta and eventually to a stable, production-ready state.
 The project will provide:

-- The `ResourceRequest` CRD and a controller managing the lifecycle for that CRD.
+- The `ResolutionRequest` CRD and a controller managing the lifecycle for that CRD.
-- Code-generated clients & supporting types for `ResourceRequests`.
+- Code-generated clients & supporting types for `ResolutionRequests`.
 - Function and struct helpers for other projects to use.
 See more in the [related Design Details section](#function-and-struct-helpers).
 - A common interface for resolver implementors that abstracts away the underlying use of CRDs.

-Webhook and controller deployments for `ResourceRequest` objects will run in the `tekton-remote-resolution` namespace by default.
+Webhook and controller deployments for `ResolutionRequest` objects will run in the `tekton-remote-resolution` namespace by default.
 The namespace is intentionally separate from `tekton-pipelines` to allow `RBAC` that isolates the remote resolution machinery.